 Location and Fee

-The Workshop will take place in one of the high-quality conference facilities at the University of Warwick enabling us to charge a subsidized fee.
+The summer school will take place in one of the high-quality conference facilities at the University of Warwick enabling us to charge a subsidized fee.
 Also, lodging in the same venue and having all the daytime meals together we can expand the opportunities to continue conversations beyond and across sessions.

 The all-inclusive, subsidised fee for the 2018 Summer School is £595